Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

 About
 ---------------------------------

 This library demonstrates computational *definitions* (i.e. models) and *compositions* of various **categories** using both C# and F# within a single .NET solution, including *interoperability* between the two languages.
-It aims to provide a solid foundation for representing, experimenting with, and extending **category-theoretic structures** and **system-theoretic constructions** (e.g., *universal construction*, *ambient construction*, *hierarchical architectures*) for modelling categories, morphisms and (categorical) objects within a .NET environment.
-The goal is not merely to implement abstract definitions, but also to provide concrete examples, tools, and reusable components that can serve educational and research purposes alike.
+It aims to provide a solid foundation for representing, experimenting with, and extending **category-theoretic structures** and **system-theoretic constructions** (e.g., *universal construction*, *ambient construction*, *hierarchical architectures*) for modelling (i.e. synthesizing or designing) categories, morphisms and (categorical) objects within a .NET environment.

+Standard Engineering patterns from System Theory, such as **composition and decomposition** or **analysis and synthesis**, are employed in the context of defining *abstract structures* that reside in *multiple hiearchical layers*.
+As a result, *ontological transformations* (e.g., morphisms, functors, and natural transformations) are treated abstractly in a **unifying way**.
+The goal is not merely to implement abstract definitions, but also to provide concrete examples, tools, and reusable components that can serve *educational* and *research purposes* alike.

 The library was implemented in **C#** and **F#** using the `.NET Core 6.0.428 <https://dotnet.microsoft.com/en-us/download/dotnet/6.0>`_ framework.
 Given backward compatibility by the .NET maintainers, the library should work with *any later version* of .NET Core, so there is *no need to downgrade* its version if you have already installed a later version.